 This book is clearly being marketed towards a YA audience.
 I bought it in the YA aisle.
 (The fact that I think YA as a genre is a marketing ruse and not actually a legitimate literary category is a separate issue.)
 The main characters are children.
 The premise relies on an absolute classic of children’s fantasy literature, the “bored children on vacation get into magical trouble while their inattentive parents fail to notice” trope.
 However, once through that idyllic beginning, on about page 20 this book takes a sharp turn into psychological horror territory and never looks back.
 I am not even going to post a little bit of plot spoilage because you get to it pretty quick, and there is no replacement for that kind of slamming realization.
 I have a bit of an overactive imagination and a stellar ability to whip up my anxiety, so I tend to stay away from psychological horror (no Stephen King for me!).
-I’m glad I didn’t know where this book was heading before I picked it up because I might not have started at all, just out of my fear of my fear.
+I’m glad I didn’t know where this book was heading before I picked it up because I might not have started at all, just out of my fear of my fear, and that would have been a damn shame, because it was excellent.
 Bearing in mind that I stick to sf/fantasy over horror, the character of the Ragwitch is one of the most psychologically revolting and personally terrifying I think I have ever read, and certainly has the most original MO for mind game torture.
 Read this book, read it now, and then plan to not go to the beach or look at rag dolls for a while.
-Genres: fantasy/psychological horror, YA.
-Rating: 3/3.

-This is basically the short story collection of the nonfiction world.
+You like science?
+Nature?
+Bite sized pieces of writing?
 Pieces ranged in length from a few to a few dozen pages, from geology to health to social science.
 There’s something here for everyone.
 And it really is the best of the year – there was not a stinker in the lot!